 (2)In the case of a non-molestation order made by virtue of section 42(2)(b), the order may be varied or discharged by the court even though no such application has been made."

 There is no court fee to contest the non-molestation order.
-The overall fee charged by the solicitors for contesting a non-molestation order is dependent on when the proceedings to challenge the non-molestation order conclude.
+The overall fee charged by the solicitors for contesting a non-molestation order depends on when the proceedings to challenge it conclude.

 You can schedule an appointment for detailed advice and consultation to challenge a non-molestation order for just £100 (VAT included) during our office hours.

-If you instruct us on an hourly rate basis, our hourly rate for providing legal help and assistance with contesting a non-molestation order will be £200 + VAT per hour.
+If you instruct us on an hourly basis, our hourly rate for providing legal assistance with contesting a non-molestation order will be £200 + VAT per hour.

-You can apply to change or set aside a non-molestation order by filing an application to the family court using the application form FL403.
-Our specialist team of non-molestation solicitors can provide the required legal help and support for changing or setting aside a non-molestation order.
+You can apply to change or set aside a non-molestation order by filing an application with the family court using the FL403 form.
+Our specialist team of non-molestation solicitors can provide the legal help and support needed to change or set aside a non-molestation order.

 Yes, you can apply for a cross-application for a non-molestation order after receiving an ex parte (without notice) non-molestation order against you.
 Such an application should ideally be made before the first hearing date.